fefelbrn/Resume_optimizer/README.md

 - State management is crucial for tracking intermediate results
 - Error handling is easier with explicit workflow nodes
 - The workflow is visualizable and debuggable
+- Graph structure can be exported and visualized in the logs for transparency

 ### 3. AgentExecutor for Assistant
 We used AgentExecutor with ReAct because: